 -High/"Red" teams MAY BE ASKED to play up an age division (against that age's Mid/"White" teams, not Low/"Blue" teams) if there are not enough "Red" teams at their own age level.
 This won't happen at the U15 age, as there is no higher age.
-Even though we anticipate having enough teams for both a Mid/Low and a High division at each age, if you are a High/"Red" team, please prepare for both possibilities: 1) playing up an age level with Mid/"White" teams of that age, and 2) playing with High/"Red" teams of your age if enough sign up.
+Even though we anticipate having enough teams for both a Mid/Low and a High division at each age, if you are a High/"Red" team, please prepare for both possibilities: 1) playing with High/"Red" teams of your age if enough sign up, and 2) playing up an age level with Mid/"White" teams of that age if needed.

 -Coaches may be contacted by tournament director Andy Flax to discuss proper fit for team.
 If tournament director does not feel that there is a proper fit, a team will not be allowed to participate.
-This is an invitational tournament - tournament director can, for any reason, decide not to allow a team to participate.
-Teams may be waitlisted to allow more level-appropriate teams to enter.
 When considering a team, we look at whether they will be an appropriate fit, their past conduct at our event, their sign-up date, and other elements.

--Game times will be determined by May 8 and will be emailed to the team coach.
-Teams should anticipate spending two nights in Steamboat (Please see our Hotel/Condo deals at the top of the steamboatyouthlacrosse.org homepage beginning in late January).
-We understand that many of teams travel from far away and we will will try to accommodate for driving time.
+-Game times/locations will be emailed to the team coach on May 19.
+Teams should anticipate spending two nights in Steamboat (Please see our Hotel/Condo deals at the top of the steamboatyouthlacrosse.org homepage soon), as they could play early either day.
+We understand that many teams travel from far away and we will try to accommodate for driving time.
 Please do not request game times.

--Our Playing fields are located at these Steamboat Parks and Schools:
+-Our Playing fields are located at these Steamboat Parks: